rl-institut/spice_ev/doc/source/getting_started.rst

 Run SpiceEV
 -----------

 In order to run a simulation with SpiceEV you need to first generate your `scenario.json`, which then serves as the input for your simulation.
-There are several exemplary :ref:`generate <generate>` -scripts where you can, e.g. generate trips for certain vehicles by random functions or load your vehicle schedules from a csv file.
+There are several exemplary :ref:`Generate <generate>` -scripts where you can, e.g. generate trips for certain vehicles by random functions or load your vehicle schedules from a csv file.
 For now we use the `generate.py` script to create random trips for a number of predefined vehicles.
 Vehicles should be defined in a `vehicle_type.json` and be added to your input arguments.
 See `examples/vehicle_types.json` for some exemplary vehicles.
 You can define your input arguments in the command line or open a config file (e.g. `examples/generate.cfg`) to set your variables.
-For an overview over all command line options see section :ref:`command line options <command_line_options>`.
+For an overview over all command line options see section :ref:`Command line options <command_line_options>`.

 In order to generate a 7-day scenario with 10 vehicles of different types and 15 minute timesteps with command line options, type: